 "-the Luxman strikes that most elusive balance of transparency and musicality, successfully melding superior detail retrieval with a warmth and smoothness that encourages long listening sessions." -John Acton L-507uxII Review

-The L-507 is the large of the two blue-metered standard range class a/b receivers from Luxman.
+The L-507 is the largest of the two blue-metered standard range class a/b receivers from Luxman.
 It's identical in dimensions and 5 lbs heavier than the L-505.
 What you get above the L-505 is more power, better volume control circuit, better interior isolation, lower distortion, and upgraded cosmetics.

 For power the L-505 has 100 watts at 8 ohms, and the L-507 has 110 watts at 8 ohms.
 On the surface this does not sound like much, until you consider the L-505 has 150 watts into 4 Ohms and the L-507 has 210 watts into 4 Ohms.
 That means that as a speaker starts to demand more current the L-507 pulls ahead - a scenario would be a larger diameter bass driver speaker playing dynamic rock music or big electronica music.
 It's similar to say a four cylinder vs an eight cylinder car.
 They both accelerate ok in a straight line but go up a hill with passengers and the torque of the eight cylinder won't struggle.